Creating a group of your own is an inexpensive and effective way to reach your target market.

-Which leads us to another easy way to grow your group…
+This leads us to another easy way to grow your group.

 Like Chris did, you can use your group’s existing members to help attract new ones.

-Exactly how you do this is going to vary depending on what your group’s about and how many members you currently have.
+Exactly how you do this will vary on what your group’s about and how many members you currently have.